yacs/yacs/readme.txt

 If you don't know what we are talking about, ask your system administrator.

+Web server:
+	Yacs is used with the Apache web server most of the time.
+	Following modules are recommanded:
+	- mod_deflate for page compression over the wire
+	- mod_rewrite for nice URLs, along rules set in .htaccess files
+	- mod_expire for optimized caching of dynamic objects

 Run-time:
    - PHP (version 4.3 or higher) with XML parser
+   - The imap extension is necessary for mail integration (SMTP and POP3)
+   - The LDAP PHP extension is required for LDAP user authentication
-   - If the GD module is available, YACS will build nice thumbnails
+   - If the GD extension is available, YACS will resize uploaded images and build thumbnails
-   - If the MING module is available, you may benefit from dynamic Flash news
+   - If the MING extension is available, you may benefit from dynamic Flash news
-   - If the zip module is activated, you will be able to upload .zip files
+   - If the zip extension is activated, you will be able to upload .zip files
    - If the improved MySQL extension is available, YACS will use it
-   - If the CURL extension is available, YACS will use it to browse the web
+   - If the CURL extension is available, YACS will use it to parse external RSS feeds
-   - The LDAP PHP extension is required for LDAP user authentication

 Database:
    A database connection is needed for YACS to function correctly since most of